mikhail-j/PostgreSQL.JL/README.md

 ##Progress

-This package is currently incomplete and require more work.
+This package is currently incomplete and requires more work.

 ##License